 However, recognising that more prospects were researching their options way ahead of the key Clearing period, and that, as a consequence, many institutions were engaging them much earlier, we were keen to establish a connection with prospects much earlier in the cycle, to build awareness of, and warmth for, their new supportive proposition: “We’ve Got Your Back”.

-To prove this supportive proposition, we needed to ensure that BCU was consistently serving content that would prove useful at each stage of the decision-making process.
-Once we’d warmed prospects to the idea of university study, we then heeded their shift in focus to course and institution choice and dialled up destination- and course-specific messages.
+To prove this supportive proposition, we needed to ensure that BCU was consistently serving content through Twitter that would prove useful at each stage of the decision-making process.
+Once we’d warmed prospects to the idea of university study, we then heeded their shift in focus to course and institution choice and dialed up destination- and course-specific messages.

 To drive footfall to BCU’s Open Days and Faculty Taster Sessions throughout the Summer we made the invitation more personal, by specifically targeting BCU’s 52 key feeder colleges with hyper-targeted mobile banners, referencing the name of each college in the ads.
 Our targeting technology allows us to serve specific messages to demographically-defined mobile users within 10 metres of a given postcode, so every impression was served to precisely the right audience.

 To aid the content production we enlisted the help of student ambassadors to write and deploy articles based on their experience the previous year and a clear understand of what the audience would be looking for.
 This approach helped the organic reach of the campaign, lead to considerable development of user generated content (UGC and sparked significant conversations.